 Research that matters.

 As a Columbia undergraduate, you’ll be an essential part of one of the finest research institutions in the world.
-Here, you can engage with pioneers in their field who are working at the frontiers of knowledge at more than 200 research centers, institutes and labs, across campus, across the city and beyond.
+Here, you can engage with pioneers in their field who are working at the frontiers of knowledge at over 200 research centers, institutes and labs, across campus, across the city and beyond.